Aetna Retirees Association, Aetna's promise of benefits to former Aetna employees

 Bob and Emmett met with Company representatives and prepared materials to help those who wanted to voice their concerns to Chairman Rowe.
 John met with Company representatives and spoke to the issue at the Shareholders' meeting.

 Early in this process John learned of Bob and Emmett's efforts and vice versa, and they soon decided to combine their efforts.
 The first steps involved getting additional help and forming an organization.
-Fortunately they began getting calls and e-mails from other retirees who wanted to help.
+Fortunately they began getting calls and emails from other retirees who wanted to help.

 [ Top of This Page ]